Advertiser Disclosure

 Payment Method Support

-EMV (or “chip”) cards have been the standard in the United States since 2015, and you shouldn’t consider any terminal that lacks this capability.
+EMV (or “chip”) cards have been the standard payment method in the United States since 2015, and you shouldn’t purchase any terminal that lacks this capability.
 Magstripe processing remains important, but only as a backup method of processing a customer’s card.
 Today, most new terminals also support NFC-based (or contactless) payment methods, such as Apple Pay and Google Pay.

 Adoption by consumers of contactless payment methods has steadily grown over the last few years, but the COVID-19 pandemic really pushed it into overdrive.
 As long as your chosen credit card machine supports these three payment methods, you shouldn’t have to worry about replacing it for many years to come.